mwangi-george/acacia-reads/README.md

-# acacia-reads
+# Acacia Reads 📚

-A GraphQL API for a fictional online bookstore.
-Includes books, authors, customers, and orders management.
-Designed as a coding challenge to demonstrate my skills in GraphQL schema design, resolvers, and API implementation.
+Acacia Reads is a **GraphQL API** for a fictional online bookstore.
+It manages **books, authors, customers, and orders**.

+I created this repository as a **GraphQL coding challenge** to practice my skills in schema design, query/mutation implementation, and API best practices.

+---

+## 🚀 Business Case

+Acacia Reads allows:
+- Managing **Books** with categories, authors, and prices.
+- Managing **Authors** and their written works.
+- Managing **Customers** who can place orders.
+- Managing **Orders** that contain books, quantities, and total prices.

+---